tomordonez/tomordonez.github.io/_posts/2020-02-02-d3-tutorial-data-visualization.md

     });

-## Embedding D3 Visualization on a blog post
+## Embedding D3 Visualization on a blog post (not Github Pages)

 You can also add a D3 visualization to a blog post.
-For example, my website uses Jekyll static generator.
+This part is tricky and might depend on where your website is hosted.
+I did a lot of research and this seems to work on some websites but not on Github Pages.

 As seen on [D3.js on Jekyll](https://briancaffey.github.io/2016/05/13/d3js-on-jekyll.html), you can use liquid tags to include an HTML as shown below.

 My blog follows this directory structure: